Hull is a City with renewed sense of optimism and is a great city in which to live and to work.

 Placements are part of the wider specialist services including fostering and adoption.
 The placements team identifies and co-ordinates arrangements for placements including ‘in house’ fostering, independent fostering agencies and residential care.
 The team works alongside the allocated social worker and manager and makes every effort to match the child to a suitable carer from within the authority.
 The team includes a contract officer who provides excellent oversight to contract management and commissioning.

 The Adoption Team recruits and undertakes assessments of prospective adopters.
-The adoption social worker makes a recommendation to an independent adoption panel, which recommends to the ADM whether or not the applicant is suitable for adopting any child.
+The adoption social worker makes a recommendation to an independent adoption panel, which recommends to the ADM whether the applicant is suitable for adopting any child.
 The Adoption Team also provide training and the Local Authority is required to continue to provide support to adopters in post adoptive arrangements as necessary.

 Pause works with women who have experienced, or are at risk of, repeat removals of children from their care.
 Through an intense programme of support, it aims to break this cycle and give women the opportunity to reflect, tackle destructive patterns of behaviour, and to develop new skills and responses that can help them create a more positive future.